YZ-Cai/NNDL-final-PJ/task2/README.md

 ## Trained Models

-You can download our trained model from [This Link (Password: TODO)](TODO).
+You can download our trained model from [this link (password: NNDL)](https://pan.baidu.com/s/1l_gyF6x9SNJnw8hQthxrZw).
-It has a folder named `checkpoint`, which should be put it in current folder.
+It has a folder named `task2/checkpoint`, which should be put it in current folder.

 ## Testing